mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### If there's no cap on liability, you're screwed

 When you run a business in the US as a corporation or an LLC, the most you can ever lose from the business is the value of the business itself.
 If your business is worth $50k and someone sues you for $1M, the worst that can happen is that they take your business.
 They can't take your house or car or first-born child because the structure of the corporation or LLC protects you.

-That's what "limited liability" means in LLC.
+LLC stands for "limited liability company," and the "limited liability" part refers to the fact that your losses are strictly limited to the business' assets.

 When you sell a business, ensure that the purchase agreement specifies an explicit cap on liability that's limited to the purchase price, preferably less.
 Otherwise, you could sell a business for $500k, and the buyer can turn around and sue you for $10M.